 In the transportation field, John has helped transportation and transit agencies raise billions of dollars for road, freeway, and highway projects and public transit expansion and improvements in more than a dozen counties in California and Washington State.
 His research played a critical role in the success of three half-cent transportation sales tax measures in Los Angeles County, including Measure R in 2008 and Measure M in 2016.

 John has also played a leading role in measuring and evaluating public opinion regarding California’s current housing affordability and homelessness crisis.
-His work has contributed to landmark ballot measure victories providing funding for affordable housing and homeless services in the City of Los Angeles and Los Angeles County in November 2016 (Proposition HHH) and March 2017 (Measure H), respectively.
+In addition to his research for statewide Propositions 1 & 2 in 2018, his work has contributed to landmark ballot measure victories providing funding for affordable housing and homeless services in the City of Los Angeles and Los Angeles County in November 2016 (Proposition HHH) and March 2017 (Measure H), respectively.

 John graduated from UCLA and serves as a Senior Fellow at the UCLA Luskin School of Public Affairs.
 He lives in Los Angeles.